 Finally, you absolutely must take the time to walk along the Malecon.
 It is the sidewalk that follows the seawall around the city.
 At night, especially in certain spots along the way, the locals can be found hanging out along the wall, talking and laughing.

-If you want to see it how it is now – an homage to the past – you should plan to get there in the next few years, before it’s gone.
+If you want to see it how it is now – an homage to the past – you should plan to get there soon, before it’s forever changed.
 You won’t want to miss seeing all of these top sights to see in Havana, Cuba, before things are very different there.